awalsh128/cache-apt-pkgs-action/README.md

 ### Cache scopes

-The cache is scoped to the key and branch.
+The cache is scoped to the packages given and the branch.
 The default branch cache is available to other branches.

-See [Matching a cache key](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key) for more info.

 ### Example workflow